-- Details regarding how and when performance descriptors will be developed for the revised science content standards.
+- Provide details regarding how and when performance descriptors will be developed for the revised science content standards.

-- Details regarding the development of achievement standards, including descriptors and cut scores, in reading and mathematics for grades 4, 6, and 7.
+- Provide details regarding the development of achievement standards, including descriptors and cut scores in reading and mathematics for grades 4, 6, and 7.

-- The process and decisions made in the development of the Nevada Alternate Scales of Academic Achievement (NASAA) assessment standards for reading and mathematics, including the qualifications of participants in the standard-setting activity.
+- Clarify the process and decisions made in the development of NASAA standards for reading and mathematics, including the qualifications of participants in the standard setting activity.

-- A detailed plan for developing NASAA in science.
+- Provide a detailed plan for developing NASAA in science.

-- The process for informing parents that their child’s achievement will be based on alternate achievement standards and the consequences of that decision.
+- Clarify the process for informing parents that their child’s achievement will be based on alternate achievement standards and the consequences of that decision.

 3.0 – FULL ASSESSMENT SYSTEM

-- The criteria for using local tests for limited English proficient (LEP) students and evidence that this information has been shared with all local educational agencies (LEAs).
+- Clarify the criteria for using local tests for LEP students and evidence that this information has been shared with all LEAs.

 4.0 – TECHNICAL QUALITY

-- Evidence of assessment validity for all assessments, including the NASAA, including match of purpose/use to decisions, consequences, and the relationship of test performance to other variables.
+- Provide evidence of assessment validity for all assessments, including the NASAA, including match of purpose/use to decisions, consequences, and the relationship of test performance to other variables.

-- Evidence of the writing assessment standard-setting procedure and a description of how the equivalence of writing tests over time is determined and ensured.
+- Provide evidence of the writing assessment standard setting procedure and a description of how the equivalence of writing tests over time is determined and ensured.

-- A description of standard setting for the four achievement levels now reported on the High School Proficiency Examination (HSPE).
+- Provide a description of standard setting for the four achievement levels now reported on the HSPE.

-- Evidence of the reliability of new assessments at grades 4, 6, and 7.
+- Provide reliability information after the administration of new assessments at grades 4, 6, and 7.

-- The final accommodations manual when completed and evidence that it is provided to schools with appropriate training.
+- Provide the final accommodations manual when completed and evidence that it is provided to schools with appropriate training.

-- Information on how equivalence of assessments over time is determined and ensured after the initial assessment administration at grades 4, 6, and 7.
+- Provide information on how equivalence of assessments over time is determined and ensured after the initial assessment administration at grades 4, 6, and 7.

 5.0 – ALIGNMENT

-- An explanation of the relationship between State content standards, State tests, and locally assessed standards.
+- Clarify the relationship between State content standards, State tests, and locally assessed standards.

-- Documentation of alignment between assessments and content and achievement standards for grades 4, 6, and 7.
+- Provide documentation of alignment between assessments and content and achievement standards for grades 4, 6, and 7.

-- Evidence detailing how the HSPE is aligned with high school content standards.
+- Provide evidence detailing how the HSPE is aligned with high school content standards.

-- A plan for using alignment study results to improve the alignment of the assessments to standards.
+- Provide a plan for using alignment study results to improve the alignment of the assessments to standards.

-- Evidence of an alignment review of the writing assessments.
+- Provide evidence of an alignment review of the writing assessments.

-- An explanation of the process for confirming that NASAA assessments are linked to grade-level content standards.
+- Clarify the process for confirming that NASAA assessments are linked to grade level content standards.